 Certified Training Course instructors Heino Seibert & Bill Davidson

 Maximum of 6 for this course date

-Preregistration and prepayment of $275.00 is required by September 23 so that course material must be ordered and arrive in time.
-(Fees include IPSC BC membership for 2020 season)
+Preregistration and prepayment of $275.00 is required so that course material must be ordered and arrive in time.
+(Fees include IPSC BC membership for current season)

 Payment can be electronic fund transfer (EFT) which is preferred to Heino Seibert at email firstname.lastname@example.org or cheque ( payable to Heino Seiber) or cash.

 To register, email all the following info to email@example.com

 Make, Model and caliber of gun being used

 What to bring

 Any questions, concerns or issues please contact Heino – firstname.lastname@example.org or phone 250-392-0685

 Upon successful completion of this 2 day course, the student will have enhanced their skill and confidence beyond any mandated requirements and if they chose, will demonstrate all of the necessary skills to shoot an International Practical Shooters Confederation at Provincial, National and lnternational events.
 Black Badge Certification will allow match entry at any IPSC events.